emacsorphanage/anzu/README.md

 #### `anzu-input-idle-delay`(Default is `0.05`)

-Delay second of updating modeline information when you input from-string
+Delay second of updating mode-line information when you input from-string

 #### `anzu-regexp-search-commands`